autonity/docs.autonity.org/concepts/architecture/index.md

 For consensus gossiping a separate consensus protocol runs alongside the ethwire protocol for the execution of Autonity's BFT Tendermint Consensus algorithm.
 This channel is used for broadcast of message types for consensus and state synchronisation exchanged by committee members during Tendermint consensus rounds for block proposal, prevote, and pre-commit.
 Validator messages sent during consensus rounds are cryptographically signed (a 'seal') by validators using BLST cryptography.
 There are two types of seal: a *proposer seal*, seal of the committee member proposing the block, and a *committed seal*, an aggregated seal of the committee members that voted and agreed on the block.
 Seals are included in the [block header](/concepts/system-model/#block-header) as cryptographic proof of the validator quorum that agreed on the block.

-To learn more about the concept, see [Networking](/concepts/system-model/#networking) in the System model.
+To learn more about the separation of transaction and consensus gossiping traffic, see [System model, Networking](/concepts/system-model/#networking).

 For how bootnode provision works, see the How to [Run Autonity](/node-operators/run-aut/).